 Bi Fold doors and Sliding patio doors give you the biggest surface area of glass, making them both a great option to maximize your view.
 If you are able to extend the opening to fit wider doors in, this can be very effective – particularly when it comes to fitting Bi Fold doors.

 As a general rule, patio doors made of aluminium or uPVC are relatively maintenance-free options, and should be your material of choice if you don’t want to worry about too much in the way of upkeep.
 Solid timber doors may need to be treated over the course of their lifetime, so if you’re looking for something totally maintenance-free, they aren’t the best option for you.

 In terms of customisation, aluminium doors are available in a wide variety of colours, meaning there’s almost certainly an option to match the colour scheme of your property.

-Both uPVC and aluminium doors can be customised to suit any style of home, with options such as timber-look finishes and Georgian bars.
-Our full range of patio doors, which you can browse online here, are fully customisable to complement your property perfectly.
+Both uPVC and aluminium doors can be customized to suit any style of home, with options such as timber-look finishes and Georgian bars.
+Our full range of patio doors, which you can browse online here, are fully customizable to complement your property perfectly.

 If you don’t have a garden then you may be confused as to what is available to you, as most patio door guides will exclusively refer to ground-level installations.
 All of our patio doors — including Bi Folds — can be installed on higher floors to open out onto a balcony or raised terrace.
 If you’d like to have your balcony measured to see what options are available to you, we welcome you to book a free survey with us, in which one of our experienced surveyors will be able to advise you on the best option.